-Following the Supreme Court’s Actavis decision, federal courts have diverged on what constitutes sufficient allegations of a reverse ‘payment’ to survive a motion to dismiss.
-Two federal district courts had concluded that a ‘payment’ under Actavis must be a cash transfer from a brand to a generic competitor.4 Applying this rule in Lamictal, the US District Court for New Jersey granted a motion to dismiss where plaintiffs alleged that:
+Following the Supreme Court's Actavis decision, some federal courts diverged on what constitutes sufficient allegations of a reverse ‘payment' to survive a motion to dismiss.
+Two federal district courts had concluded that a ‘payment' under Actavis must be a cash transfer from a brand to a generic competitor.4 Applying this rule in Lamictal, the US District Court for New Jersey granted a motion to dismiss where plaintiffs alleged that:

 in exchange for dropping its challenge to GSK's patents, the settlement allowed Teva to market generic lamotrigine before the relevant patent expired and ensured that once it did so, its generic tablets and chewables would not face competition from GSK's own ‘authorised generic' for a certain period of time.5

 On appeal, however, the US Court of Appeals for the Third Circuit - the first federal appellate court to address ‘the no authorised generic' (no-AG) issue - reversed, holding that:

 this no-AG agreement falls under Actavis's rule because it may represent an unusual, unexplained reverse transfer of considerable value from the patentee to the alleged infringer and may therefore give rise to the inference that it is a payment to eliminate the risk of competition.6